violetajurgens/emg-controlled-bionic-hand/README.md

 This repository contains MATLAB code for EMG signal analysis and servo control of a bionic hand using two antagonistic forearm muscle signals: a flexor and an extensor.
 The processed EMG envelopes are compared with calibrated activation thresholds to classify four muscle states: flexor activation, extensor activation, rest, and co-contraction.
 Flexor activation commands the hand to close, while extensor activation commands it to open.
 Rest is detected when both the flexor and extensor EMG envelopes remain below their respective activation thresholds, indicating that neither muscle is intentionally activated.
 Co-contraction is detected when both envelopes exceed their thresholds simultaneously, indicating concurrent activation of the antagonistic muscles.
 In both cases, MATLAB issues no new movement command to the servo, so the servo remains at its previously commanded position.
 The hand therefore stays in whatever position it had already reached until a new isolated flexor or extensor activation is detected.

-## Important components
+## Important components and software

 * **2× ExG Pill by Upside Down Labs**.
-Instrumentation amplifiers with custom RC filters and gain settings designed specifically for measuring small electrical signals from the body, such as EMG, ECG, and EEG.
-One ExG pill is to read flexor signal and the other one to read extensor signal.
+These are instrumentation amplifiers with custom RC filters and gain settings designed for measuring small electrical signals from the body, such as EMG, ECG, and EEG.
+In this project, one ExG Pill measures the flexor muscle signal and the other measures the extensor muscle signal.

 * **2× Arduino/Raspberry Pi boards**.
 One board is used for EMG signal acquisition and transmission to the computer.
-The second board receives movement commands from MATLAB and controls the servo.
+The second board receives movement commands from MATLAB and controls the servo motor of the bionic hand.

-**Signal acquisition from ExG Pill**
-First Arduino chords Firmware is uploaded to one of the boards so that arduino knows how to send info so that LSL chords connector would understand (https://github.com/upsidedownlabs/Chords-Arduino-Firmware).
-MatLab will read the LSL sognal from LSL Chords connectro (Upside Down Labs software) directly.
-Additionally, if you want to analyze saved LSL streams (.xdf) then you need to download a repository for XDF fiule readinf in MATLAB.
+* **Chords Arduino Firmware**.
+When using the ExG Pills, the first step is to upload the Chords Arduino Firmware (https://github.com/upsidedownlabs/Chords-Arduino-Firmware) to the board responsible for EMG acquisition.
+The board then can send the measured EMG data to the computer in binary packets.

+* **Chords LSL Connector**.
+Using the Chords LSL Connector (https://github.com/upsidedownlabs/Chords-LSL-Connector), the data from the binary packets is made available as a Lab Streaming Layer (LSL) stream, which MATLAB can read in real time or which can be recorded in XDF format for later analysis.

+* **LabRecorder**.
+This application (https://github.com/labstreaminglayer/App-LabRecorder) is used to record the LSL stream and save it as an XDF file.
+In this project, the recorded XDF files are used by the classifier calibration program to select examples of rest, flexion, and extension and train the EMG classifier.

 **Classifier algorithm**
 You need statistics and machine learning toolbox.